playwright-community/jest-playwright/README.md

 ## expect-playwright

-There is a utility package [expect-playwright](https://github.com/mxschmitt/expect-playwright) which simplifies the expect statements in combination with Playwright to make e.g. shorter text comparisons.
+There is a utility package [expect-playwright](https://github.com/playwright-community/expect-playwright) which simplifies the expect statements in combination with Playwright to make e.g. shorter text comparisons.

 ## ESLint globals / `'page' is not defined`

-There is [eslint-plugin-jest-playwright](https://github.com/mxschmitt/eslint-plugin-jest-playwright) available which includes the globals for using jest-playwright.
+There is an ESLint plugin available [eslint-plugin-jest-playwright](https://github.com/playwright-community/eslint-plugin-jest-playwright) available which includes the globals for using jest-playwright.

 ## Unstable and experimental API

 You can run tests for multiple browsers and devices:

-- You must have installed **playwright** package
+- You must have installed the **playwright** package
 - You must define browsers to test with your `jest-playwright.config.js`:

 ```javascript